heatheranndye/heatheranndye.github.io/content/articles/trees.md

 We'll use the export tree command to examine where the splits occur.
 At the root node, the data splits on the capital gains.
 We see additional splits on age and education.
-This makes sense given an awareness of basic finance.
+This makes sense given that capital gains require stock ownership, which is more likely to occur if your income is over 50K.

 ```python